Connecting Through SnowSQL¶

 authenticates using OAuth.
 When OAuth is specified as the authenticator, you must also set the--token

-parameter to specify the OAuth token (see below).For more information, see Managing/Using Federated Authentication and OAuth with Clients, Drivers, and Connectors.
+parameter to specify the OAuth token (see below).For more information, see Managing/Using federated authentication and Clients, drivers, and connectors.

 snowflake